victortosin02/end_to_end_change_data_capture/README.md

 - PostgreSQL server running locally or accessible remotely
 - Docker and Docker Compose installed on your machine.
 - Basic understanding of Docker, Kafka, and Postgres.

+## Components
+- PostgreSQL stores all financial transactions in a table.
+Each transaction includes details like transaction ID, amount, timestamp, account ID, merchant, and location.
+- Debezium: Used to monitor changes in the PostgreSQL database.
+It captures every insert, update, or delete operation in the transactions table and streams these changes to Kafka.
+- Kafka Producer: Acts as a distributed messaging system that receives the transaction data from Debezium and makes it available to multiple consumers in real time.
+- Docker: Used to containerize all services, ensuring a consistent and easily deployable environment.
+- Kafka Consumers: A microservice (Python) that consumes the transaction stream from Kafka, applies machine learning models or rule-based checks to identify suspicious activities, and flags potential fraud.
+- Dashboard Service: A real-time dashboard that visualizes the transaction flow and alerts on detected fraud.

 ## Installation